msdirtbag/MDC-Quickstart/README.md

 # MDC-Quickstart 2.0

-Defender for Servers deployments can be complicated, MDC-Quickstart makes them simple.
+Defender for Servers deployments can be complicated, MDC-Quickstart makes them simple!
 MDC-Quickstart contains the Arc & Azure Virtual Machine settings needed for a modern Defender for Servers deployment and can be imported in a few minutes with Azure Cloud Shell/Github.

 👉(2) flavors: